voorhoede/npm-style-guide/README.md

 ## Purpose

-This guide provides a set of rules to better manage, test and build your [npm](https://npmjs.org) modules and project tasks runners.
+This guide provides a set of rules to better manage, test and build your [npm](https://npmjs.org) modules and project scripts.
 It should make them

 * easier for a new developer to pick up
 * reduce friction with different environment configurations
 * have a predictable api
-* easier to add new tasks
+* easier to add new scripts

 ## Table of Contents